n-osborne/TRPS/agda/TPRS.lagda.md

     -> Γ ▶ S
 ```

-Now that our object language is define, we can tackle the main object
+Now that our object language is defined, we can tackle the main object
 of the paper: the generic definition of renaming and substitution of
 our De Bruijn terms.